gatchi/psobb-ryuker/README.md

 at all is an afterthought.

 This project's goal is to produce a version of Tethealla that easy to work on via GitHub.
 This will be done by:
-* restructuring the code in an easy to navigate manner
+* recreating the original function of the code but with modularity and good design practices in mind
 * providing thorough documentation within the source so no guides are necessary for setup or editing
 * facilitate collaboration on the project's GitHub
 * make the project IDE independent
+* prioritize Windows so its hobbyist friendly

-As of right now, the code will not compile.
+As of right now, this code will not compile.
 If you're looking for a PSOBB server, check out [Tethealla server setup](https://www.pioneer2.net/community/threads/tethealla-server-setup-instructions.1/), which contain both instructions and binaries.